Q. How much do you charge for a massage?

 A. If you need to go to the bathroom, there is a bathroom right outside of our suite.
 There is a clean robe that you may use, if you prefer to not redress.
 If you have flatulence, I would rather have you be comfortable than endure your service.
 You may ask me to leave the room at any time for any reason.

 Q. What if I fall asleep?

 A. Some people do fall asleep.
 If you do, your therapist will wake you at the end of your session.
 If you do not want to sleep, I can gently wake you up if I notice you fall asleep-just let me know.

 Q. Do I need to leave immediately when my service is done?

 A. It is important to get up slowly after a massage.
 However, your therapist will need the massage room for the next scheduled appointment.
-If you need more than five minutes to compose yourself after your massage, you will need to let your therapist know in advance.
-There is a comfortable common area with skylights, comfortable seating, and ample magazines for you to enjoy before or after your session.
+If you need more than 2-3 minutes to compose yourself after your massage, you will need to let your therapist know in advance.
+There is a common area with skylights, comfortable seating, and reading materials for you to enjoy before or after your session.